Guide to Cool Season Veggies at Painters Greenhouse

 Like many gardeners in winter, we also daydream of various crops we’ll grow for the coming season.
 At Painters we spend the off-season researching vegetable varieties that perform well in our area.
 We gather feedback from customers and employees and research to find varieties bred to be adapted to the climate, soil, and pest/disease pressures of our area.
 To match our extensive research, we include detailed signage with information for each variety we offer (a big thanks to Nora for her hard work with that!).

-This year’s winter has felt more like spring, but don’t be fooled as we are still susceptible to frost ± 10 days from April 13th.
+As Winter mellows into Spring, don’t be fooled that the cold is totally gone.
+We are still susceptible to frost ± 10 days from April 13th.
 This week is certainly showing us that the cold nights aren't gone yet!
 Check your average last (and first) frost days in your area here: https://products.climate.ncsu.edu/freeze/map.php.
-We plan to have our warm-season vegetable starts available for sale closer to mid-April, and at that point, we will highlight specific varieties of tomatoes, peppers, eggplant, squash, etc. we will have available.
+We plan to have our warm-season vegetable starts available for sale closer to mid-April, but check out our Edibles page for our full growing list!

 Now onto the veggies!